 Our faculty and staff have collaborated to create a comprehensive program to raise awareness and provide support to our students throughout their enrollment at the University.

 The First Year at Notre Dame

-During Orientation Weekend, incoming undergraduate students participate in the first phase of Building Community the Notre Dame Way, an educational program featuring videos that introduce the values of the campus community, discuss respecting the dignity of persons and explore conversations of power.
-In addition, students discuss with staff and peer educators the different types of sexual and gender violence, prevention and intervention strategies as well as resources for support.
+Prior to arriving on campus, incoming undergraduate students participate in the first phase of Building Community the Notre Dame Way, an educational program featuring videos that introduce the values of the campus community, discuss respecting the dignity of persons and explore conversations of power.
+On Monday of Welcome Weekend, students debrief the online video content delivered over the summer in the second phase of Building Community the Notre Dame Way, a small group session, organized by Moreau First Year Experience course section, wherein staff and peer educators facilitate a discussion on the different types of sexual and gender violence, prevention and intervention strategies, as well as resources for support.

-As a follow up to Orientation, incoming students attend two in-hall workshops that discuss situations and vignettes to better understand the sexual assault resources on campus, state laws, and campus community standards.
-Additionally, students enroll in a Contemporary Topics Class, where they learn about the skills needed to maintain healthy relationships, how to handle conflict and violence while dating, and bystander intervention, among other topics.
+Throughout the Moreau First Year Experience course, incoming students further their understanding of the sexual assault resources on campus, state laws, and campus community standards.
+Additionally, they learn about the skills needed to maintain healthy relationships, how to handle conflict and violence while dating, and bystander intervention, among other topics.

 Beyond the First Year

-We continue to provide numerous educational and awareness-raising opportunities (hyperlink to “Get Involved” with a full listing of events, programs, etc.) over a broad range of topics for students beyond their first year on campus.
+We continue to provide numerous educational and awareness-raising opportunities over a broad range of topics for students beyond their first year on campus.